catamphetamine/imageboard/README.md

   // (optional)
   // Attachment URL template.
-  // Is required for chan engines that don't
+  // Is required for imageboard engines that don't
   // provide the full attachment URL (`vichan`)
-  // or for chans that host attachments on another domain
+  // or for imageboards that host attachments on another domain
   // (`4chan` hosts attachments at `https://i.4cdn.org`).
   // Available parameters are:
   // * boardId — Board ID ("b", etc).